Capgemini/powerapps-specflow-bindings/README.md

 ### Writing step bindings

 You can write your own step bindings that have thread-safe access to EasyRepro and the Selenium WebDriver.
 This ensures that your tests can be ran safely in parallel.
-You can do this by creating a class decorated with the SpecFlow `BindingAttribute` and inheriting from the `PowerAppsStepDefiner` base class.
-You can then create your SpecFlow step bindings by interacting with the `XrmApp` and `Driver` properties.
+You can do this by creating a class decorated with the Reqnroll `BindingAttribute` and inheriting from the `PowerAppsStepDefiner` base class.
+You can then create your bindings by interacting with the `XrmApp` and `Driver` properties.

 ```csharp
 [Binding]